scylladb/scylladb/docs/kb/flamegraph.rst

 Flame Graphs are used as a debugging tool to identify latency and the part of the execution path that takes most of the CPU time.
 Use Flame Graphs when you:

-* Need to understand which Scylla code path/functions are using the most time.
+* Need to understand which ScyllaDB code path/functions are using the most time.
 For instance, when you have latency issues.
-* Need to compare time spent in particular Scylla code paths/functions on different shards.
+* Need to compare time spent in particular ScyllaDB code paths/functions on different shards.
 For instance, when you have latency issues on one CPU but not on the other.

 Run a Flame Graph
 -----------------